 👉 you have lots of ministries – send separate newsletters to each ministry e.g. youth ministry, women’s ministry, young adult ministry

-👉 you are a big/multi-campus church – so you can have one newsletter for announcements and events, one for sermon recaps and pastor features, one newsletter for each campus of the church.
+👉 you are a big/multi-campus church – so you can have one newsletter for announcements and events, one for sermon recaps and pastor features, and one newsletter for each campus of the church.

 You definitely don’t want to: